 No, you can use this sauce for any prepared lobster ravioli.

-Store any leftovers in the refrigerator for 2-3 days.
+Store any leftovers in an airtight container in the refrigerator for 2-3 days.

 How to reheat

 Reheat gently in the microwave or in a hot skillet, just until heated throughout so as to not overcook it.